johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ![plot of chunk optimum_expression_comparison](figure/optimum_expression_comparison2.png)

 The `t.test` fails to account for the many orders of magnitude difference in expression among transcripts, e.g. non-equal variances.
-This problem is the key issue in the analysis of differential expression (<a href="http://dx.doi.org/10.1186/1471-2105-11-94">Bullard et al. 2010</a>; <a href="http://dx.doi.org/10.1038/nprot.2013.099">Anders et al. 2013</a>).
+This problem is the key issue in the analysis of differential expression (Bullard, Purdom, Hansen, and Dudoit, 2010; Anders, McCarthy, Chen, Okoniewski, Smyth, Huber, and Robinson, 2013).
 As my goal is simply to determine if expression is typically greater at optimal temperatures (19.5 C) in *Ar* than *A22* for genes that are up-regulated at high temperatures in *A22*, I use a non-parametric Wilcoxon signed rank-test

 ```r